olimorris/persisted.nvim/README.md

 - `SessionToggle` - Determines whether to load, start or stop a session

 > **Note:** The author only binds `SessionToggle` to a keymap for simplicity.

+### Telescope extension

+The Telescope extension may be opened via `:Telescope persisted`.

+Once opened, the available keymaps are:
+* `<CR>` - Source the selected session file

 ### Lazy loading